-Do not install the furnace on its front or its back.
+Do not install the furnace on its front, back or in the horizontal position.
+See FIGURE 12.
 Do not connect the return air ducts to the back of the furnace.
 Doing so will adversely affect the operation of the safety control devices, which could result in personal injury or death.

-.The SL280UHV gas furnace can be installed as shipped in either the upflow position or the horizontal position.
+Install the SL280DFV gas furnace as shipped in the downflow position only.
+Do not install the furnace horizontally.
 Select a location that allows for the required clearances that are listed on the unit nameplate.
 Also consider gas supply connections, electrical supply, vent connection, and installation and service clearances [24 inches (610 mm) at unit front].
 The unit must be level.

 NOTE - Units with 1/2 hp blower motors are equipped with three flexible legs and one rigid leg.
-See FIGURE 7.
+See FIGURE 11.
 The rigid leg is equipped with a shipping bolt and a flat white plastic washer (rather than the rubber mounting grommet used with a flexible mounting leg).
 The bolt and washer must be removed before the furnace is placed into operation.
 After the bolt and washer have been removed, the rigid leg will not touch the blower housing.